Rakeshdharan/ros-noetic-action-ur10/README.md

 * Blocking mode: send goal & wait
 * Non-blocking mode: send goal (fire and forget method)

-🛠️ Future Work
+### Future Work
-* Add MoveIt! integration for advanced motion planning
+* Using the same platform to experiment different basic ROS concepts
-* Implement real-time control with external hardware
+* To develop easy to use platform for beginner, next build will use ROS2 humble.

-📜 License
+### License and Acknowledgement
 This project is open-source under the MIT License.
 Most of the supporting files and required custom packages were prepared by Chair of Control Theory and Systems Engineering at TU Dortmund, Germany.
 This work was a part of laboratory work of lecture named "Modelling and Control of Robotic Manipulator."
+Further the docker used in this project was modified version of the [linked](https://github.com/vinayakaraju46/ROS-for-Apple-Silicon/tree/ros-noetic) source and credits to the contributor.